Morgul/nolang/Readme.md

 # Nolang

 What is Nolang?
 Well, it's a portmanteau of 'node' and 'erlang'.
-It's also _an actor style concurrency framework for Node.js that implements a large percentage of Erlang's OTP framework._.
+It's also _an actor style concurrency framework for Node.js that implements a large percentage of Erlang's OTP framework_.

 ## ...What?